-As discussed in section 2.2.2, smart farming especially in the emerging economies need cooperation between different actors for it be successful and fully realize the potential of technology to make food production efficient.
-It is therefore necessary to include other actors e.g local governments, non-governmental organizations(NGOs), academia and industry to help rural farmers set-up these system.
-This has already been done before and District Health Information System (DHIS) - a health management information system that was developed at University of Oslo, is an example of academia and other development agents helping in addressing the issues related to health.
-Similarly, smart farms solutions suggested here can be implemented in the same way and reduce the financial burden of setting up from the smallholder farmers and at the same time address the problems related to the food crisis in the face of climate change.
+Since this is a shared infrastructure, farmers can share the cost of gateway.
+However, the cost of this system i.e. sensors in the farms is still beyond the reach of smallholder farmers and alternative approaches are needed.
+Recall section 2.2.2, holistic approach for smart farming in emerging economies is needed so as to realize the potential of technology to make food production efficient.
+It is therefore necessary to include other actors e.g local governments, non-governmental organizations (NGOs), academia and industry to help rural farmers set-up these system.
+With significant amounts of aid going into food support especially in sub-Saharan Africa, there is a need to invest such aid into farming system that leverage recently technological advancement (IoT and LP-WAN) to promote efficient food production.
+Such cooperation with development agents can make smart farming affordable to smallholder farmers.
+In addition development agents can cooperate with local and international institutions to develop customized solutions that meet requirement of the smart farms for a resource constrained settings.
+This has already been done before and District Health Information System $(DHIS)^{35}$ - a health management information system that was developed at the University of Oslo, is an example of academia and other development agents helping in addressing the issues related to health.
+Similarly, smart farms solutions suggested here can be implemented in the same